-Putting pressure on Johnson, UK Conservatives set up Covid group
+Putting pressure on Johnson, UK Conservatives set up COVID group

 The new internal group, called the Covid Recovery Group, is the latest to be formed by Conservative lawmakers, part of wider efforts to try to put pressure on a government which many feel is not listening to the party's concerns.

-"Last week I voted against a Conservative government for only the second time in my 15 years in parliament," Mark Harper, chairman of the new group, said in a statement.
+"Last week I voted against a Conservative government for only the second time in my fifteen years in parliament," Mark Harper, chairman of the new group, said in a statement.

 "Lockdowns cost lives ...
 The cure we're prescribing runs the risk of being worse than the disease."